How do I go about adopting a dog?

 Why do you do vet checks and home visits?

 We want to ensure the dogs have a safe place to live and are well cared for.
-Our priority is to make sure the dog has found his or her forever home.
+Our priority is to make sure the dog has found their forever home.

 How long does it take to go through the approval process?